RidddleWrong/LaravelBlog/README.md

     php artisan key:generate
     ```

+## Storage Link

+3. Create a symbolic link `public/storage`:
+    ```bash
+    php artisan storage:link
+    ```
+    - Enables images usage with the `asset()` method from the `public/storage/images` folder.

+## Image transfer

+4. Transfer the public/factory/ images and images_copy folders into created above 'directory' public/storage

 ## Database Initialization

-3. Run the following command:
+5. Run the following command:
     ```bash
     php artisan migrate --seed # The random images are generated using the `PostFactory`
     ```
     - When all default images are deleted from the `public/storage/images` folder, use the `public/storage/images_copy` folder and update the images.

-## Storage Link

-4. Create a symbolic link `public/storage`:
-    ```bash
-    php artisan storage:link
-    ```
-   - Enables images usage with the `asset()` method from the `public/storage/images` folder.

 ## Admin Panel

-5. To access the Admin Panel:
+6. To access the Admin Panel:
     - Login with the following credentials:
         - Email: admin@gmail.com (role Admin - with admin panel acess) OR user@gmail.com (role User - no admin panel access)
         - Password: set to 1 (for all users)